Insight: Access to outdoors key to COVID-19 response

 I suppose it was inevitable, after shuttering almost everything else, the coronavirus would come for the outdoors.
-Parks in Oregon, Florida and Marin County, California, are shuttered as of Monday.
+Parks in Oregon, Florida and Marin County, California, were shuttered as of last Monday.
 So is Yosemite.
 Access to two of the most popular hikes in Shenandoah National Park, which I think of as my home national park, has been closed.
-The Potomac Appalachian Trail Club has shuttered its popular cabins indefinitely; I just learned a week-long cabin trip I had planned for April will not happen.
-Here in Maryland where I live, the privately owned Sugarloaf Mountain nature preserve was shuttered Friday.
+The Potomac Appalachian Trail Club has shuttered its popular cabins indefinitely; I just learned that a weeklong cabin trip I had planned for April will not happen.
+Here in Maryland where I live, the privately owned Sugarloaf Mountain nature preserve was shuttered last Friday.
 Public parks remain open, but I fear that may change by the time you read this.

 Especially at a time of crisis and high anxiety, we need a safe outlet, and the outdoors is pretty much the only one left.
 While the impulse to shut down everything is understandable, blocking the public’s access to nature could have terrible consequences.